aortiz22/aortiz22/README.md

 ## This is my github for the Project 2 for TOC!
 I did program 1!
+And I have pointed out in the Read me but the input string that is ran cna be found in the bottom of the test cases, I can simply just change that number and it will change ht input stirng of the TM

 <!--
 **aortiz22/aortiz22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.